NETWORKING

 SCREENSAVERS

-If you are looking for something different, remember windows has a great choice.
+If you want something different, remember Windows is a great choice.
 Don’t unload any free ones from anywhere; they could have bugs and are almost impossible to delete.
-For windows screen savers, right-click on a blank area of the desktop.
-Click “properties”, “screen savers”.
+For Windows screen savers, right-click on a blank area of the desktop.
+Click “properties” and “screen savers”.
 Click the arrow to the right of “screen savers” just below the monitor.
 Pick the one you want.
-Try out the Google AdWords Keyword Tool for the best information on your site or to check your competitors for persons who use Google AdWords.
+Try out the Google AdWords Keyword Tool for the best information on your site, or check your competitors for people who use Google AdWords.

 ADVANCED NEWS SEARCHES